 4. Where can used motor oil be thrown away?

 When residents change their motor oil and perform other maintenance on their vehicles, none of that waste should be dumped into a storm drain because that is an illicit discharge and causes water pollution.
 Used motor oil can be taken to any auto parts store and their staff will take care of the used motor oil for you.
 The auto parts stores can accept motor oil in containers holding up to five gallons of motor oil.
-Town resident's can also bring their used motor oil to the Cromwell Transfer Station.
+Cromwell resident's can also bring their used motor oil to the Cromwell Transfer Station.

 5. Is water from swimming pools considered an illicit discharge?

 Backwash and discharges from swimming pools are listed as exceptions from the Illicit Discharge Ordinance, provided the water does not have a harmful impact on the environment.
-If the swimming pool water has chlorine in it (e.g. if it was recently "shocked" before draining), then that water can be extremely harmful to aquatic life in Cromwelll's streams and this will be considered an illicit discharge.
+If the swimming pool water has chlorine in it (e.g. if it was recently "shocked" before draining), then that water can be extremely harmful to aquatic life in Cromwell's streams and this will be considered an illicit discharge.
 Violators discharging chlorinated pool water that has a harmful affect on the environment will be held responsible for their actions.

 6. Are there some things that aren't illicit discharges?

 There are some exceptions to the Illicit Discharge Ordinance.
 Below are examples of exceptions:

 2. Fire fighting runoff